 Most scooters, especially the smaller ones, are street legal and do not require special licensing or even insurance.
 Because of its lower speeds compared to larger, gas-powered vehicles, licensing requirements are usually lax for typical scooters.
 While it might vary from one place to the other, these scooters are usually street legal and allowed to travel in the bike lane.
 When purchasing one, it is best to ask and comply with your local traffic laws before taking it for a spin.

 Easy Mobility for People with Disabilities

-Electric scooters have gained widespread recognition among the newly innovated means of transportation precisely because it is accessible and user-friendly to the general population.
+Electric scooters like top-speed off-road e-scooters have gained widespread recognition among the newly innovated means of transportation precisely because it is accessible and user-friendly to the general population.
 Most countries have recognized electric scooters for being the best alternative for people with limited mobility, as it is not strenuous and easily maneuverable.